Boris Diaw: Player profile

 While somewhat overshadowed by the Spurs 'Big Three' of Duncan, Parker and Ginobili, Diaw played a crucial role in the team's success.
-His excellent passing and playmaking abilities made him a prototype of what came to be known as the point forward position, exhibited by players such as Luka Doncic and to a lesser degree by LeBron James and Nikola Jokic.
+His excellent passing and playmaking abilities made him a prototype of what came to be known as the point forward position, exhibited by players such as Luka Dončić and to a lesser degree by LeBron James and Nikola Jokić.
 Diaw was also an efficient post scorer and athletic scorer, capable of going coast-to-coast before either finding a teammate or finishing at the rim.
 In addition, his ability to play multiple positions made him a precursor to the current era of small ball teams and positionless basketball.

 Executive career

 In 2009, Diaw became vice-president and shareholder of the JSA Bordeaux basketball club in his native France and took over as president one year later.
 In 2017, he stepped down as president of the club.

 In 2010, he founded UKIND, an eco-responsible clothing brand.

 On July 4, 2019, Diaw was announced as the new president of Metropolitans 92, succeeding Jean-Pierre Aubry.
+He resigned in April 2020.